How to Invest in Germany: Taxes on Investments

-Example: if you earn 60.000€ income from work and 3.000€ rental income, you earn in total 63.000€ taxable income.
-Bad news is that your 3.000€ rental income are taxed with 42% (see graph above).
-Good news is that real estate investors can counterbalance most of the costs they have from renting against the rental income they generate:
+Example: If you earn 60.000€ Income From Work and 3.000€ Rental Income, you earn in total 63.000€ taxable income.
+The bad news is that your 3.000€ rental income is Taxed with 42% (see graph above).
+The good news is that real estate Investors can counterbalance most of the costs they have from renting against the Passive Rental Income they generate:

 - (+) Gross Rental Income